 - A startup fee of $895 is required before using DIBS AI.
 This fee is paid at the end of this registration process.
-This fee covers the first 3 DIBS cases, the creation and customization of DIBS AI with your digital bracket library, all onboarding training, and technical support.
+This fee covers the first 3 DIBS cases, the creation and customization of DIBS AI with your digital bracket library (up to 84 brackets or 3 upper and lower 7-7 bracket sets), all onboarding training, and technical support.

 - Onboarding is designed to take 30 days to receive your preferred brackets, create your bracket library, complete software training, and bond your initial 3 DIBS AI cases.

 - After onboarding and your first 3 cases, we will begin tracking your cases and you will be charged license fees on a per case basis minus any volume discounts at the end of each month.
 You may also be charged lab fees if you requested those optional services at any time.
 The first time you pay any license or lab fees will be 60 days from the day you sign up.